-The Matthiola plant genus comprises of bush plants that reach heights of between 30 and 75 cm.
+The Matthiola plant genus comprises of bushy plants that reach heights of between 30 and 75 cm (12 to 30 inches).

 They can be either hardy annuals, biennials or perennials.

-Flowering is from the end of spring through summer with thickly clustered flowers of red, purple, blue or white that sit atop a spike.
+Flowering is from the end of spring through summer.
+The plants carry thickly clustered flowers of red, purple, bluem or white that sit atop a spike.

-In addition to their attractive looking flowers, Matthiola are also grown for their aroma.
+In addition to their attractive looking flowers, Matthiola are also grown for their pleasant aroma.

 Some of the common names for Matthiola include Stock, Evening stock, Brompton stock, Gillyflower, and Night Scented stock.

 Matthiola incana 'Harmony Purple' photograph by 阿橋 HQ CC.